Prepaid Internet ServiceCheck Availability

 DecisionData.org presents information collected independently from official provider websites.
 We regularly update the site in an effort to keep this information up-to-date and accurate at all times.
 The offers that appear on this site are from companies from which DecisionData.org receives compensation.

-When looking for an internet provider, it can be hard to decide which one to choose.
+Searching for the right internet service provider (ISP) can be confusing.
 How do you know what will work best in your area?
-The last thing you want to do is get stuck in a contract with an internet service provider that has low quality connection speed.
-Some companies even charge you to back out of a contract early.
-Or what if a new service provider becomes available in your area that is a better deal than the one you have, but you’re stuck in a two-year commitment?
+The last thing you want to do is get stuck in a contract with an ISP that has a slow connection speed, especially since some companies charge customers who end contracts early.
+Or what if a new ISP becomes available in your area and offers a better deal than the one you have, but you’re stuck in a two-year commitment?

 Frontier offers no annual contract plans for both FiOS and high-speed internet.
-They also have plans where you can bundle internet with phone or TV, all without committing to an amount of time on the plan.
-Frontier doesn’t do promotional offers, so there’s no chance of you being charged extra because you forgot to cancel your trial of a certain subscription.
-Frontier is available in 31 states, check out our coverage map for full details.
+They also have plans that allow you to bundle the internet with phone or TV, all without committing to an amount of time on the plan.
+Frontier doesn’t offer promotional offers, so there’s no chance of you being charged extra because you forgot to cancel your trial of a certain subscription.
+Frontier is available in 33 states, check out our coverage map for full details.
 Some states and areas have limited service or only certain types of internet available.
 For example, wired internet works better than WiFi in Nevada and New York.

 CenturyLink provides internet service that they advertise as “no contract, no bundling, no hassle.”
-Their plans start at 49 dollars per month.
 They also offer “Price for Life.”
-These means that even though you aren’t locked into a contract, your payment will stay the same for internet each month as long as you stay at the same address on the same plan.
-Internet, TV, and phone services aren’t connected, so you can mix and match however you want.
-CenturyLink offers internet service at three different speeds: 20, 80, and 100 mbps.
-The internet service provider is available in 36 states including Colorado, Texas, Florida, North Carolina, Oregon, Washington, and Wisconsin,
+This means that even though you aren’t locked into a contract, your payment will stay the same for internet service each month as long as you stay at the same address on the same plan.
+Internet, TV and phone services aren’t connected, so you can mix and match what you want.
+CenturyLink offers internet service at three speeds: 20, 80 and 100 Mbps.
+The ISP is available in 36 states including Colorado, Texas, Florida, North Carolina, Oregon, Washington and Wisconsin.

 Cox offers a prepaid internet plan called StraightUp Internet.
-Customers pay 50 dollars at the beginning of each month to use the service.
-StraightUp internet subscribers get one terabyte of data each month.
-Like a no contract plan, you aren’t locked in for a long period of time.
-Because you pay month to month, you can leave at any time with no consequences.
-You can sign up for EasyPay if you want your plan to automatically renew each month, but you can also sign in to your account and pay every month that you actually want internet.
+StraightUp internet subscribers get 1TB of data each month.
+Like a no-contract plan, you aren’t locked in for a long period of time.
+Because you pay month to month, you can end service at any time with no consequences.
+You can sign up for EasyPay if you want your plan to automatically renew each month, but you can also sign in to your account and pay for each month that you actually want internet access.

-If you stay with StraightUp Internet, they offer a three year price guarantee.
-This means that if you subscribed today for 50 dollars but next year the price went up to 60 dollars, you would still pay 50 dollars for the remainder of your first three years as long as you stay on the plan.
+If you stay with StraightUp Internet, they offer a three-year price guarantee.
+This means that if you subscribed today for $50, but next year the price went up to $60, you would still pay $50 for the remainder of your first three years, as long as you stay on the plan.

 Xfinity also offers a prepaid plan to customers in certain areas.
-Their plan costs 45 dollars for every 30 days of internet service.
-There is also a one-time charge of 35 dollars for setup and equipment.
-Xfinity prepaid doesn’t require annual contracts, long term commitments, or deposits.
-You pay for a month of internet every 30 days and can cancel at any time.
+There is also a one-time charge of $35 for setup and equipment.
+Xfinity prepaid doesn’t require annual agreements, long-term commitments or deposits.
+You pay for a month of internet every 30 days and you can cancel at any time.

-Customers can bundle their prepaid internet with Xfinity prepaid instant TV if they so choose.
+A perk with Xfinity is the option to bundle prepaid internet with Xfinity prepaid instant TV.
 Xfinity prepaid is available everywhere the company has internet access for sale, which is parts of 40 states.